Working on a construction site is never an easy job. You are likely to be exposed to hazardous concrete, stone, or wood dust.

 If exposure to silica at the workplace cannot be controlled by the recommended engineering methods, then respiratory protection programs should be introduced.

-The NIOSH recommends the exposure levels to be at 0.05 mg/m3 as an average per 10 hours.
+The NIOSH recommends the exposure levels to be at 0.05 mg/m3 an average per 10 hours.
 Such will limit how much silica the workers inhale.

 Employers should conduct a test to determine the exposure levels in the work environment.